 I strongly recommend a thorough health analysis of both parents before starting a family.
 This ensures the best possible start in life for your precious baby.

 At True Medicine, I ask that you bring along any pathology test results when you come in for your consultation.
-A simple hair analysis can identify if heavy metals or other mineral/nutrient imbalances are stopping you from becoming parents.
+There are several options to help identify if heavy metals or other mineral/nutrient imbalances are stopping you from becoming parents.
 The tests are easy, not expensive and results are known in about 14 days.

-Click here for Pregnancy and Pre-conception Nutrition - an easy reference table to foods and their nutrients.
+Pregnancy and Pre-conception Nutrition an easy reference table to foods and their nutrients.ist1_5662140-assorted-vegetables

 Read about how eating vegetables during pregnancy can prevent diabetes in your child.

 Sometimes it may be necessary to take nutritional supplements.
 There are several available, some over-the-counter and others practitioner-only.
 As always, there is a BIG difference.
-A comparison of one of the most often prescribed supplements with a well-known over-the-counter product and quality practitioner-only option highlights this difference.
-A recent check of another pregnancy multi-vitamin revealed such low levels of nutrients that instead of the recommended one capsule daily, six capsules daily would be needed to reach the minimum required to ensure optimal health of the mother and developing foetus.
-At $29 for 60 capsules, that equates to nearly $90 for one month’s supply.
+A recent check of a commonly recommended pregnancy multi-vitamin revealed such low levels of some nutrients and high levels of others making it a very imbalanced formulation.
+Furthermore, the forms of vitamins used are synthetic which provide little, if any, positive benefit for your body and that of your unborn baby.
 When supplementing during pregnancy, balanced nutrients together with safe ingredients are essential – more is not always best.
+Never self-prescribe and always seek the advice of a qualified natural health practitioner.

 Proper preparation for birth can help make this the wondrous experience it should be.
-Dagmar can advise you on suitable herbal remedies and also provide an essential oil ‘birthing’ blend for you.
+At True Medicine we can advise you on suitable herbal remedies and also provide an essential oil ‘birthing’ blend for you.

 Once baby is born, it is important to give him or her the best possible start to life.
 If you are unsure whether to breast or bottle-feed your newborn baby, take the time to read about baby and infant formulas.